-- You want to use the name of an organisation or person in your story
+- You used the name of an organisation or person in your story

 - You have a confidentiality or non-disclosure agreement that stops you sharing some, or all, of your story

-- You are concerned about payback if you share your story
+- You are concerned about payback for sharing your story

 - You are worried that you or someone else will be unsafe, lose access to services or employment, or your rights will be affected

-- Your story talks about current or past court matters
+- Your story talked about current or past court matters

-- Your story talks about something you did, that you should not have done or think may be illegal
+- Your story talked about something you did, that you should not have done or think may be illegal

 - You want support to get ready for a private session with the Royal Commission.

 Call Your Story Disability Legal Support on 1800 77 1800 Monday to Friday or visit their website.

 If you are deaf, or have a hearing or speech impairment, go to the National Relay Service website and give 1800 77 1800 (the Your Story Information line) as the number you want to call.